An easy trek to stunning Deoriatal, where on a clear day you'll see the reflection of majestic Chaukhamba Peak

 We support the local economy wherever possible, and do NOT encourage giving any gifts of sweets, pens etc to the charming local children you meet along the trail.
 If you are really interested to donate something, please discuss with us first.

 Our "all inclusive" trip means that you aren't constantly rummaging for money, and you know up front what is included.

-Trip starts from: Shivpuri No. of days of the trip: 07 No. of trekking days: 03 No. of rafting days: 03 Maximum altitude: 3,580m at Tungnath Trekking Grade: Easy
+Trip starts from: Shivpuri No. of days of the trip: 06 No. of trekking days: 03 Maximum altitude: 3,684m at Chandrashila peak Trekking Grade: Easy to moderately challenging

 DAY 1: ARRIVE HARIDWAR RAILWAY STATION - SHIVPURI, RISHIKESH

-Arrive at Haridwar railway station where you will be met by an MHE representative.
-Drive to Bull's Retreat Shivpuri (40 km /1.5 hrs), MHE's forest resort.
-Arrive there by early afternoon, have lunch and spend the evening indulging the adventure activities there - artificial wall climbing, rappelling, ropes courses, badminton, basketball or just chill in the warm sun.
-Campfire and cocktail snacks at 7:00 PM will be followed by a buffet spread dinner.
+Arrive at Dehradun airport or Haridwar railway station where you will be met by an MHE representative.
+Drive to Bull's Retreat Shivpuri, MHE's forest resort.
+It's an hour's drive from the airport and around 90 minutes from Haridwar station.
+Arrive there by early afternoon, have lunch and spend the evening indulging in the adventure activities there - artificial wall climbing, rappelling, ropes courses, badminton, basketball or just chill in the warm sun.
+Campfire and cocktail snacks at 7:00 PM will be followed by a buffet dinner.

 Overnight at Bull's Retreat on twin share basis.
 (L, D)

 DAY 2: DRIVE SHIVPURI - SARI VILLAGE (189 KM | 6-7 HRS).
 TREK TO DEORIATAL (2438M |5 KM| 2 HRS)